EddieSpencer/pios/README.md

 * paging
 * file system

-Project was completed in everett1992's github in a private repository and cloned once finished.
+Project was completed in everett1992's private repository and cloned once finished.